Christoph142/SmartClipboard/README.md

 # Smart Clipboard (Opera extension)

-[Download Smart Clipboard](https://addons.opera.com/extensions/details/smart-clipboard/) from the Opera Extension Catlog.
+[Download Smart Clipboard](https://addons.opera.com/extensions/details/smart-clipboard/) from the Opera Extension Catalog

 Did you ever accidentally overwrite stuff in your clipboard, which you needed again afterwards?